Special cell set up at GHQ on missing persons

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALINDI: On directives of Chief of the Army Staff General Qamar Javed Bajwa, a special assistance cell has been established at the General Headquarters (GHQ) to facilitate the process of resolving cases of missing persons.
-This was stated by Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor while talking to Chairperson Defence of Human Rights Amina Masood Janjua who met him at his office and discussed issue of missing persons.
+RAWALPINDI: On the directives of Chief of the Army Staff General Qamar Javed Bajwa, a special assistance cell has been established at the General Headquarters (GHQ) to facilitate the process of resolving cases of missing persons.
+This was stated by Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor while talking to Chairperson Defence of Human Rights Amina Masood Janjua, who met him at his office and discussed the issue of missing persons.

 "Our hearts go with the families of missing persons being Pakistanis," he said.
 However, he emphasised that it must also be realised that not every person missing is attributable to state, saying those with state are under legal process.